focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 ## Preliminary physical physical prototyping

 I printed up some 1x4 columns of switch housings and a thumb arc so I could test my column stagger positions and figure out exactly where I wanted my thumb arc.
 This will give me some confidence before I get PCBs manufactured, but it's never a guarantee.
-Things feel different when your actually typing on a working keyboard.
+Things feel different when your actually typing on a working keyboard (spoiler alert for later!).
 But since this is mostly small tweaks to my daily driver sofle choc, I feel pretty confident this will be at the very least as usable as that is.

 {{ figureflickr(url="https://live.staticflickr.com/65535/52928062216_3c65272b6e_k_d.jpg" caption="Prototype rig with calipers measuring thumb arc offset") }}

 {{ figureflickr(url="https://live.staticflickr.com/65535/52928213979_1d443cdc82_k_d.jpg" caption="Prototype rig showing housings where switches fit") }}

-{{ figureflickr(url="" caption="") }}
-{{ figureflickr(url="" caption="") }}
-{{ figureflickr(url="" caption="") }}
-{{ figureflickr(url="" caption="") }}
-{{ figureflickr(url="" caption="") }}
-{{ figureflickr(url="" caption="") }}

 ## Designing with Ergogen

 I used [ergogen](https://ergogen.cache.works/) for this build.
+It's pretty easy to go from nothing to damn near a full keyboard in a single sitting.
+Here's where I was after the first session in ergogen.

+{{ figureflickr(url="https://live.staticflickr.com/65535/52933622397_e23daae52c_b_d.jpg" caption="screenshot of ergogen for the kipra after the first day") }}

+{{ figureflickr(url="https://live.staticflickr.com/65535/53713425006_bf23692508_o_d.png" caption="KiCAD 3D rendering of a very early version of kipra in ergogen") }}

+Oh yeah, this was like back in August 2023.
+Project was mostly squeezed into the margins of my life over the ensuing 8 months.

+## Printing accurate fit test prototypes

 It's really fun to be able to layout the switches with some pretty simple yaml, then 3D print a mock-up that switches can be fit into and test out how it feels to type.
 Altogether I think I printed and did fit/layout testing across at least 6 iterations.
 The process consists of:

 - Set up ergogen yaml for a rectangle for each switch footprint
 - Add the overall outline of the edge of the PCB
+  - see the excerpt below
+- run ergogen to output `build/outlines/test_print.dxf`
-- Export those from ergogen as a dxf file
+- In FreeCAD, start a new file and use Draft workbench
-- Load that into FreeCAD, process it into a wire then a sketch
+- Import the `.dxf` file.
+It will create many shapes.
+- Select them all and hit the blue up arrow to upgrade them to wires
+- Select them all and click the squiggly icon to convert to sketch
+- Switch to Part Design Workbench
+- Make a new body
+- put the sketch in the body
-- Extrude the sketch up about 6mm so the switch posts clear the desk surface
+- select the sketch and pad up 6mm
+    - 6mm is enough for the switch posts to clear the desk surface so the rig sits flat
+- Export it to `.stl`, load it into your slicer, and print it out
-- Print it out and pop some switches in to test
+- pop some switches in to test

-Here's where I was after the first session in ergogen.

-{{ figureflickr(url="https://live.staticflickr.com/65535/52933622397_e23daae52c_b_d.jpg" caption="screenshot of ergogen for the kipra after the first day") }}

-Oh yeah, this was like back in August 2023.
-Project was mostly squeezed into the margins of my life over the ensuing 8 months.

-## Printing accurate fit test prototypes

-In ergogen's `outlines` sections if you combine the PCB outline and switch footprint rectangles, you can 3D print a rig that will hold real choc switches in their final location and you can type on a dummy keyboard and make sure you like the ergonomics.
 The ergogen bit looks like this:

 ```yaml
 outlines: